-The basic major chords are often written with single letters as above.
-So the difference between C and C Major is, in this context, none.
+The basic major chords are often written with single letters.
+Thus, the difference between C and C Major is, in this context, none.
 In some cases you may find these referred to as CM, DM, EM and so on.
-It's important if the "M" is uppercase and not lowercase, in the latter case a minor chord is intended.
+It matters if the "M" is uppercase or lowercase, in the latter case a minor chord is intended.

-There is in total twelve different basic major chords, one for every pitch.
-Less common is the five presented below.
-Because of the standard tuning of a guitar, the root notes C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are often found on less convenient positions at the fretboard (none of these tones can be played on an open string).
-Which makes them often harder to play and or therefore less common.
-(The five chords presented below are also often played as barre chords or with a capo (click on the links below the pictures for further guidance).
+There are in total twelve different basic major chords, one for every pitch.
+Because of the standard tuning of the guitar, the root notes C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are often found on less convenient positions at the fretboard (none of these tones can be played on an open string).
+This makes them harder to play and therefore less common.
+The five chords presented below are often played as barre chords or with a capo (click on the links below the pictures for further guidance).

 Basic major chords with sharp or flat root